-Democratic challenger in a California swing district establishes a strong digital identity, stands up a modern website and social media presence, and gets his 2018 campaign off to a fast start — at no charge, thanks to help from Tech for Campaigns volunteers.
+Democratic challenger in a California swing district establishes a strong digital identity, stands up a modern website and social media presence, and gets his 2018 campaign off to a fast start — thanks to help from Tech for Campaigns volunteers.

 Levin was fired up to get his campaign off the ground in early 2017.
 But he didn't want to announce his candidacy without first setting up a full-featured website and social media presence to capture interest and momentum; and since he couldn't start fundraising pre-announcement, he wasn't sure how he was going to come up with $10K+ to spend on professional web development and social strategy consulting.
 The only feasible option seemed to be a below-the-radar announcement, followed by fundraising, followed by a digital emergence months down the line.
 Not ideal.

 “We have all of this creative and digital talent on our side.
 TFC gives us a way to focus our efforts where they will do the most good.”